RokLenarcic/clj-rest-client/README.md

 This option specifies function that is transformation: parameter (symbol) -> query parameter name (string).

 This is useful to transform clojure's kebab-case symbol names to camel case param names.

+#### val-transform

+This option specified a function that is applied to all arguments after argument spec and before being embedded into request map.
+It's a function of two arguments: param name symbol and param value, returns new param value.

+Default implementation replaces keyword params with their name string.
+It's available (for delegating purposes) as `default-val-transform` in core namespace.

 #### json-responses